yourstrulynik/dacoidAssignment/README.md

 # Dear Invigilator
 To go to different pages please use the url.
-#the different paths are as follows
+#t he different paths are as follows
 path="/"
 path="/welcomeTwo"
 path="/register"